ARC: Enable USDT as collateral on Aave V3 (Avalanche)

 This is a proposal to enable native USDT (https://tether.to/en/) as collateral on the Avalanche V3 Market.

 As far as stablecoins go, both DAI and USDC are currently enabled as collateral and we believe that USDT has a similar risk profile and should not be treated differently.
 Enabling USDT as an additional option for stablecoin collateral on Aave should help safeguard against the inherent risks of any specific stablecoin failing and increasing diversity.
-There has been a longstanding view that Tether proposed additional risks that were not present in other stablecoins.
-In fact, USDT is the longest-standing stablecoin and has met redemptions in strenuous markets in the past.

 In response to any previous controversies surrounding USDT, Tether has taken significant steps towards increased transparency.
-It should be seen as a positive that USDT & Tether are under heightened scrutiny, as opposed to many other assets and organizations that are not subject to the same extensive disclosure requirements and regularly undergo external auditing.
+It should be seen as a positive that USDT & Tether are under heightened scrutiny, as opposed to many other assets and organizations that are not subject to the same extensive disclosure requirements and regularly undergoing external auditing.

 It is important to note that USDT is the oldest and most widely distributed stablecoin in the market.
 There have been numerous occasions whereby market conditions deteriorated and Tether was able to satisfy all the necessary redemptions.